gremo/nest-winston/README.md

 ## Logger methods

-Note: The logger instance has different logger methods, and each takes different arguments.
+> **Note**: the logger instance has different logger methods, and each takes different arguments.
 To make sure the logger is being formatted the same way across the board take note of the following:

 ```typescript
 debug(message: any, context?: string)